sirn/fanboi2/README.rst

 3. ``fb2_celery development.ini worker`` to start a `Celery <http://www.celeryproject.org/>`_ worker.
 4. ``alembic upgrade head`` to update the database to latest version with `Alembic <http://alembic.readthedocs.org/en/latest/>`_.
 5. ``brunch build`` to build assets with `Brunch <http://brunch.io/>`_ (or ``brunch watch`` to do it automatically).

+Celery worker is required to be run if you want to enable posting features.

 Contributing
 ------------